 Cash and cash equivalents include cash on hand, cash in banks, and highly liquid investments with maturity dates of less than three months.
 The carrying value of cash and cash equivalents approximates fair value because of the short-term maturities.

 Board-Designated Cash

-Certain cash, cash equivalents and investments are designated by the Association's Board of Directors for possible future expenditures of local match dollars, Orthophotography, construction or asset acquisition, and to cover a potential twenty percent rescission of FY2009 federal-aid funds.
+Certain cash, cash equivalents and investments are designated by the Association's Board of Directors for possible future expenditures of Orthophotography, construction or asset acquisition, and to cover a potential rescission of federal-aid funds.

 Investments